 The Marketing Management Center (MMC) looks at the first-page view of each session on your site.
 If the URL for that page view contains a cm_mmc parameter, that session activity will be tracked in the Marketing Programs report.

 The cm_mmc parameter contains the following four elements:

 Each element within the cm_mmc parameter is required.
 If you do not need to use all four MMC elements, you can pass null or na but do not leave any MMC parameter values blank.
-The cm_mmc parameter allows you to specify the vendor, category, placement, and item information that is displayed in the Marketing Programs report.
+For example, the cm_mmc parameter allows you to specify the vendor, category, placement, and item information displayed in the Marketing Programs report.
 Each one of these values is placed within the parameter, separated by the string -_-.

 For example, activity directed to the following URL would show up in the Marketing Programs report with a vendor of Google, a category of Home and Garden, a placement of keywords, and an item of a sprinkler.

 Each element is separated by -_-.
-The spaces in the "Home and Garden" category have been encoded to be %20 to match standard URL encoding rules.
+For example, the spaces in the "Home and Garden" category have been encoded to be %20 to match standard URL encoding rules.

 Note: The cm_mmc parameter represents the new format for MMC tracking links.
 The old format used separate parameters for the vendor, category, placement, and item: